Jersey people

-There is no standard demonym for Jersey people, however common demonyms include Jerseyman/Jerseywoman or Jèrriais.
+There is no standard demonym for Jersey people; however, common demonyms include Jerseyman/Jerseywoman or Jèrriais.
 Jersey people are colloquially known as 'beans', after the Jersey bean crock - a traditional meal, or crapauds (the Jèrriais word for toad), the reason being that Jersey has toads and Guernsey does not.
 There is a statue in St. Helier of a toad, known as Le Crapaud.
 The Jersey toad is a unique species, which are bigger, breed earlier and use different habitats than English toads.

 Characteristics

 By the 19th century, the typical Jerseyman was still quite culturally Norman.
-They spoke Jèrriais, wore typically French clothes and were in many other ways similar to a typical French peasant.
+He spoke Jèrriais, wore typically French clothes, and was in many other ways similar to a typical French peasant.

 However, important cultural differences from the French distinguished the Jersey nation.
 For example, individualism, based around the importance of the household, was popularised by the island's adoption of Calvinism.
-French sociologist Dalido termed this culutral individualism imperméabilité (impermeability), which he said was characterised by the physically enclosed nature of Jersey fields.
-Despite this, islanders still co-operated in certain, isolated, economic aims where necessary and social gatherings, such as the fêtes of the continent were rare.
-An important social gathering were - long evenings spent knitting around the fireside, probably originating from the island's knitting industry.
+French sociologist Dalido termed this cultural individualism imperméabilité (impermeability), which he said was characterised by the physically enclosed nature of Jersey fields.
+Despite this, islanders still co-operated in certain isolated economic aims where necessary, and social gatherings, such as the fêtes of the continent, were rare.
+A type of important social gathering was the veille - a long evening spent knitting around the fireside, probably originating from the island's knitting industry.

 From the 19th century onwards, Jersey people have become increasingly anglicised.
 This was originally confined to St Helier, but has since spread to the country parishes, particularly through compulsory education, which has always been delivered exclusively in English.